-- Does the team possess knowledge of and experience with the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 as amended (Uniform Act), KYTC's Right of Way Guidance Manual, and the Uniform Standards of Professional Appraisal Practice (USPAP)? - Are the key personnel to be assigned capable and experienced? - ♦ What is the estimated effectiveness of the team's proposed organization and coordination process?
+- Does the team possess knowledge of and experience with the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 as amended (Uniform Act), KYTC's Right of Way Guidance Manual, and the Uniform Standards of Professional Appraisal Practice (USPAP)? - ♦ Are the key personnel to be assigned capable and experienced? - ♦ What is the estimated effectiveness of the team's proposed organization and coordination process?

-Quality of Work

-- ◆ The score is based on the quality of work performed by the assigned appraisers, reviewing appraisers, negotiators, and relocation assistance agents. - Did the firm meet all of the technical standards and quality expectations? - ♦ Was the firm's communication, oral and written, clear and concise? - Was the work completed to KYTC's satisfaction?

-- Cooperation and Timeliness on the Project - ◆ Did the firm complete the project within the contract schedule (taking into account those events beyond their control)? - ♦ Were all milestone activities met and completed on time? - ◆ Did the firm keep KYTC informed of project work and schedule status? - Disadvantaged Business Enterprise (DBE) - ◆ Has a plan been presented within the project approach section to address how the consultant plans to utilize firms or persons who are registered as a DBE with the Commonwealth of Kentucky?
+- Quality of Work - ◆ The score is based on the quality of work performed by the assigned appraisers, reviewing appraisers, negotiators, relocation assistance agents, and property management agent. - ◆ Did the firm meet all of the technical standards and quality expectations? - ♦ Was the firm's communication, oral and written, clear and concise? - ♦ Was the work completed to KYTC's satisfaction? - Cooperation and Timeliness on the Project - ◆ Did the firm complete the project within the contract schedule (taking into account those events beyond their control)? - Were all milestone activities met and completed on time? - ◆ Did the firm keep KYTC informed of project work and schedule status?